sagemath/sage/src/doc/en/developer/packaging_sage_library.rst

 Testing the distribution in virtual environments with tox
 ---------------------------------------------------------

-So how to test that this works?

-Sure, we could go into the installation directory ``SAGE_VENV/lib/python3.9/site-packages/`` and do ``rm -rf sage/symbolic`` and test that things still work.
-But that's not a good way of testing.
+Chapter :ref:`chapter-doctesting` explains in detail how to run the Sage doctester with various options.

-Instead, we use a virtual environment in which we only install the distribution to be tested (and its Python dependencies).
+To test a distribution package of the modularized Sage library, we use a virtual environment in which we only install the distribution to be tested (and its Python dependencies).

 Let's try it out first with the entire Sage library, represented by